drsusmitadas/mesalabs-day4-lab1/content/thursday/lab-1.md

 ## Section 1: Overview
 ### Science Goal

 As low-mass stars evolve into red-giant stars, there comes a brief phase during their post-main-sequence evolution where two interesting phenomena are observed.
-First, there is the simultaneous contraction of the core and the expansion of the envelope, known as the *mirror principle*.
-Next, there occurs a zig-zag in the evolutionary track called the *Red Giant Branch Bump (RGB bump)* where the trend for increasing luminosity is reversed, see Fig.1:
+First, there is the simultaneous contraction of the core and the expansion of the envelope (with the shell burning source in between the core and the envelope), known as the *mirror principle*.
+Next, there occurs a zig-zag in the evolutionary track called the *Red Giant Branch Bump (RGB bump)* where the trend for increasing luminosity is reversed, see inset of Fig.1:

 ![Fig.1](https://github.com/drsusmitadas/mesalabs-day4-lab1/blob/main/static/thursday/staa176fig1.jpeg)

 *Fig.1: Herzsprung–Russell (H–R) diagram of a $`1M_{\odot}`$ track with solar composition computed with MESA.
 The inset shows a zoom of the red giant branch bump (RGB bump).
 Figure from Hekker et al. (2020).*

+As summarised by [Hekker et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.5940H/abstract), the RGB bump is believed to appear when the hydrogen shell burns through the mean molecular weight discontinuity left behind by the deepest extent of the convection zone.
+At this discontinuity, the amount of hydrogen available for burning increases and consequently there is a re-adjustment of the internal structure.
+This re-adjustment phase could explain the bump.
+However, [Christensen-Dalsgaard (2015)](https://ui.adsabs.harvard.edu/abs/2015MNRAS.453..666C/abstract) showed that the burning shell only reaches the mean molecular weight discontinuity at the minimum luminosity.
+Hence, this picture cannot explain the luminosity maximum of the bump completely.
+Furthermore, it is known that the exact shape of the bump depends on the constituents of the models such as the hydrogen profile, as shown by, e.g. [Cassisi,Salaris & Bono (2002)](https://ui.adsabs.harvard.edu/abs/2002ApJ...565.1231C/abstract).

-In this minilab, you will investigate the underlying microphysics that drives these phenomena  using MESA and thereby reproduce the work of [Hekker et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.5940H/abstract).
+In this minilab, you will therefore investigate the underlying microphysics (in particular, the entropy profiles and the changes in entropy based on physical principles) that drives these phenomena using MESA and thereby reproduce the work of [Hekker et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.5940H/abstract).

 ### What you'll learn